In this article, we will configure a Yealink DECT handset, to a SIP device assigned to a user inside the VoIPcloud PBX platform.

 Should you be using handsets from another manufacturer, use the techniques shown in this article, while referring to the User Manual for your hardware, to configure your IP handset.
-Or alternatively contact the Service Desk for assistance.
+Or alternatively, contact the Zendesk Chat at the bottom right corner or call us for assistance.

 Setup Base Station and Handset